darrellsuggs/darrell.thoughts/_posts/2025-07-25-c0001-career-chaos-leaving-a-job.md

 My choice, my timing, my plan.
 The last time it happened that way I was also leaving IBM - 25 years ago.

 **Big Picture**

-In my career 11 companies so far:
+In my career there have been 11 companies so far:
 - 1980s: Micro-matix, Valuesoft
 - 1990s: Data General, IBM
 - 2000s: iSharp, NetApp